 Purpose The availability of demand response offers and flexibility services can indicate an innovative, competitive and diversified market.
 It can offer consumers the opportunity to lower energy costs by adapting to time varying prices that reflect price formation on well-functioning wholesale market e.g. settlement against hourly prices.
 For customers it is essential to get clear information regarding the conditions when a contract is bundled e.g. with energy-efficiency services, products, maintenance services or other add-ons such as value added services.
 A second purpose of this metric is to determine if the customers have the possibility to self-generate their electricity and also to feed the surplus into the system.
 Fair access to market mechanisms and systems through which prosumers can feed energy into the energy networks are essential.
-It is however crucial that the contract terms for market arrangements above do not disadvantage the customer or limit customer benefits.
-Source of data Survey to retailers and energy service companies Quantification In order to quantify this metric the NRA should address the following questions: • Are there contracts available for implicit demand response such as time-of-use contracts or flexibility contracts? • What kind of value added services or products that contribute to demand flexibility are available for customers?
-Automatically controlled or supplied with demand response switch Hot water heaters Storage - batteries Smart thermostat Gas heater Air conditionings Washing machines Refrigerators Electric car chargers Maintenance services Other Specify other: Questions regarding the conditions for self-generation.
-Questions whether the surplus of self-generated can be fed into the system How many consumers participate in implicit DR through a contract?
+It is, however, crucial that the contract terms for the market arrangements, mentioned above, do not disadvantage the customer or limit customer benefits.
+Source of data Survey to retailers and energy service companies Quantification In order to quantify this metric the NRA should address the following questions: Are there contracts available for implicit demand response such as time-of-use contracts or flexibility contracts?
+What kind of value added services or products that contribute to demand flexibility are available for customers?
+(Automatically controlled or supplied with demand response switch) Hot water heaters Storage - batteries Smart thermostat Gas heater Air conditioning Washing machines Refrigerators Electric car chargers Maintenance services Other Specify other: Questions regarding the conditions for self-generation.
+Questions regarding whether the surplus from self-generation can be fed into the system How many consumers participate in implicit DR through a contract?
 How many customers have contracts, which include feed in from electricity, and/or gas from self-generation?
-Are there appliances with demand response switches or other connection available on the electricity and gas market?
-Unit of measure Yes/No and a qualitative elaboration, multiple choice.
+Are there appliances with demand response switches or other connections available on the electricity and gas market?
+Frequency The frequency for the monitoring of this metric may range from monthly to yearly, depending on the relevant market circumstances Unit of measure Yes/No and a qualitative elaboration, multiple choice.
 On self-generation: number of customers relative to the total amount of customers.

-Data completeness This is an area of the market that is developing that NRAs may not have started monitoring yet, hence data may not be complete.
+Data completeness This is an area of the market that is developing and that NRAs may not have started monitoring yet, hence data may not be complete.